Banata

 "Email already in use"

-The email provided during upgrade is already registered to another user.
-The anonymous user cannot claim an email that belongs to an existing account.
+The email provided during upgrade belongs to another existing user.
+An anonymous user cannot claim an email that is already registered.
+You may want to prompt the user to sign in to the existing account instead.

 "Anonymous session expired"

 The session expired before the user upgraded.
-The anonymous user record still exists, but a new session must be created.
-If the user has no way to re-authenticate (no email/password), the data from the previous session may be inaccessible.
+The anonymous user record may still exist, but since there are no credentials to re-authenticate, the user will get a new anonymous session if they return.
+Data from the previous session may be inaccessible unless you have a recovery mechanism.

 "Too many anonymous accounts"

-If you see a large number of anonymous users, check for:
+If you see a large number of anonymous user records, check for:

-• Frontend code that creates anonymous sessions on every page load (should check for existing session first)
+• Frontend bugs that create a new anonymous session on every page load instead of reusing the existing session.